-A method is disclosed for arranging and exciting the stator, rotor and various windings of a multi-stage brushless high frequency alternator so that the resulting multiple high frequency sub-phase armature winding outputs can be rectified and commutated into three phase power frequency alternating current (AC) electrical output.
+A method is disclosed for arranging and exciting the stator, rotor and various windings of a multi-stage brushless high frequency alternator so that the resulting multiple high frequency sub-phase armature winding outputs can be rectified and commutated into desired phases of power-frequency alternating current (AC) electrical output, including singlephase, split-phase, three-phase and other multiple phase output.
 Power frequency currents in field windings control output amplitude, output frequency, and output phase.
+If desired, DC power output can be accommodated as zero power-frequency operation.
 Devices incorporating this arrangement are suitable of generating fixed frequency electrical power while accommodating variable speed rotation of a generator shaft and offer multiple advantages over existing techniques.
 The capability to generate speed independent electric power allows natural power sources such as windmills and hydropower stations to be efficiently coupled to fixed frequency power grids.

-20 Claims, 12 Drawing Sheets
+9 Claims, 13 Drawing Sheets